-When you go the DIY route, your business is paying more than just money.
-You are allocating a significant amount of time to each requirement involved - which only takes away from the time you dedicate to growing your core business.
+When you go the DIY route, your business ends up ‘paying’ more than just money.
+You are now allocating a significant amount of time to each requirement which takes away from resources you could dedicate to growing your core business.

 Moreover, every time you make a change in your environment or your product, you re-start the process of PCI.

 When is said and done, the cost of DIY-ing all 12 PCI requirements can quickly add up to $1M or more, and yearly PCI maintenance costs up to $200,000+.
 Costs include:

 - CapEx or OpEx on security tools and infrastructure components

 - Continuously operate internal controls in accordance with internal SLAs and processes

 - Costs of hiring reliable and experienced auditors knowledgeable on your tech stack

 - Time to manage staff, resources, and commitments of your PCI project and audit